Centrum Biurowe Neptun

-Centrum Biurowe Neptun (Neptune Office Centre) is a skyscraper and office building in Gdańsk, Poland, located at 103A Grunwald Avenue, within the district of Wrzeszcz Górny.
+Centrum Biurowe Neptun (/pl/; lit.
+'Neptune Office Centre') is a skyscraper and office building in Gdańsk, Poland, located at 103A Grunwald Avenue, within the district of Wrzeszcz Górny.
 Opened in 2014, it measures 84 m and was the city's tallest building between 2014 and 2018, today being its second-tallest.

 Characteristics

 The building has 19 storeys, a floor area of 21600 m2, and a height of 85 m.
 The property meets the requirements of the international BREEAM environmental certificate.
 Of its floor space, 15000 m2 is used for offices, whereas the rest is mostly occupied by restaurants and other public businesses, largely located on the lower floors.

 History

 The building was designed by the Hong Kong-based company Aedas and built by Budimex, based in Warsaw.
 It was an investment of the Globe Trade Centre, costing around 77 million zł.
 Its construction lasted from March 2012 to January 2014.
 Its construction time was notably minimal, although its manner of construction was ordinary.

 The building was formally opened on 27 March 2014.
 With the height of 85 m, it was the tallest building in Gdańsk, until 2018, when its lost the title to Olivia Star, a skyscraper in the Olivia Business Centre.